alexjlockwood/AndroidDesignPatterns/_posts/2016-08-06-theming-buttons-with-themeoverlays.md

 > by theme attribute `R.attr.colorAccent`.

 Got all that?
 Good!
 Because unfortunately there isn't a great deal of documentation on this at the moment<sup><a href="#footnote2" id="ref2">2</a></sup>... so don't forget!
-(No, but seriously... don't forget).

-In any case, hopefully this in-depth source code digging demonstration was at least somewhat useful... now let's get back to the issue we started out trying to solve in the first place. :)
+In any case, hopefully this in-depth source code digging demonstration has been useful... now let's get back to the issue we started out trying to solve in the first place. :)

 ### Understanding `ThemeOverlay`s

-So now we know that button backgrounds are themed using the color resource pointed to by the `R.attr.colorButtonNormal` theme attribute.
+So now we know that button backgrounds are tinted using the color resource pointed to by the `R.attr.colorButtonNormal` theme attribute.
 One way we could update the value specified by this theme attribute is by modifying the application's theme directly.
 This is rarely desired however, since most of the